ivanovich18/Portfolio/README.md

 This web application is still on its build phase.
 Here are some of the things that needs to be finished:

 1. Add unit tests for contact form validation.
-2. Add blog component, with admin dashboard for blog.
-3. Optimize assets esp. images for faster load on slow internet devices.
+2. Optimize assets esp. images for faster load on slow internet devices.
-4. Add a modal view when clicking the project card.
+3. Add a modal view when clicking the project card.
-5. Fix the laggy hover effect due to AOS.
+4. Fix the laggy hover effect due to AOS.
-6. Make the nav bar 100% wide.
+5. Make the nav bar 100% wide.
-7. Finalize for checking.
+6. Finalize for checking.

 ---

 Made with ❤️ by [Ivan Suralta](https://github.com/ivanovich18)